Characterization of Two-Particle Interference by Complementarity: Introduction

-Apart from the single-particle interference phenomenon, the interesting two-particle interference phenomenon was observed much later.
-Two well known effects that capture the phenomenon well, are the Hong-Ou-Mandel (HOM) effect \cite{hom,homrev} and the Hanbury-Brown-Twiss (HBT) effect \cite{hbt,fano,hbtlight1,hbtlight2,tqhbt}.
+Apart from this phenomenon which results from interference of single particle amplitudes, later experiments showed that interference of two-particle amplitudes is also possible.
+Such effects have been generically called two-particle interference.
+However, it is not always easy to characterize two-particle interference, and the understanding that it came from interference of two-particle amplitudes came much later.
+Two well known effects that capture the phenomenon well, are the Hong-Ou-Mandel (HOM) effect \cite{hom,homrev,agata} and the Hanbury-Brown-Twiss (HBT) effect \cite{hbt,fano,hbtlight1,hbtlight2,tqhbt}.
 Two-particle interference has been much studied as well as much debated.
-It does not originate from any entanglement or correlation between the two particles, as some other two-particle quantum effects, rather has its roots in the indistinguishability of identical quantum particles.
+Although for identical particles, the two-particle symmetric and antisymmetric states are entangled, it is not straightforward to identify two-particle interference with this entanglement \cite{franco}.
+Different from other two-particle quantum effects, it does not seem to originate from the entanglement between the two particles, and rather appears to have its roots in the fundamental indistinguishability of identical quantum particles.
 The HBT effect has also been demonstrated with massive particles, both of bosonic \cite{hbtatom1,hbtatom2,hbtatom3} and fermionic \cite{hbtelectrons} nature.
 In an interesting development, it was demonstrated that in a HOM experiment, if the two particles coming from two different paths, are made partially distinguishable, it results in the loss of visibility of the HOM interference dip \cite{2eraser}.
-Not only that, if the two particles are fully distinguishable, one can set up a ``quantum eraser" in HOM experiment \cite{2eraser,herbut}.
+If the two particles are fully distinguishable, the HOM dip completely disappears.
+Not only that, one can set up a ``quantum eraser" in HOM experiment and recover the HOM dip with maximum visibility \cite{2eraser,herbut}.
 In another interesting experiment, a delayed-choice quantum eraser was demonstrated using thermal light \cite{peng}.
 In this experiment too the interference was a two-photon interference.
-In the light of these experiments, we believe that there should be a complementarity involving particle distinguishability and the visibility of two-particle interference, in all such two-particle interference experiments.
-Although such an effect has not been explored in the HBT experiment, to our knowledge, we believe it should exist in the HBT experiment too.
-Exploring complementarity in two-particle interference is the subject of this investigation.
+Although such an effect has not been explored in the HBT experiment, to our knowledge, we will show that it should exist in the HBT experiment too.
+These experiments point towards a complementarity involving particle distinguishability and the visibility of two-particle interference.
+We will show here that this complementarity can be \emph{quantified} in the same way as Bohr's complementarity was quantified by the wave-particle duality relations.
+This complementarity will then characterize the two effects as a unified two-particle inteference phenomenon.
+Quantifying complementarity in two-particle interference, and using it to characterize the two-particle interference, is the subject of this investigation.